Are you looking for ways to increase your blog traffic to 30,000 visitors or more per month?

 Step 2: Create 2,000+ Word Blog Posts

 Let me get straight to the point.
-If you want to get 30,000 visitors every month with long tail keywords, you need long and in-depth contents.
+If you want to get 30,000 visitors every month, you need long and in-depth contents.

 After finding the keywords you want to rank for, it’s time for you to start creating 2,000+ blog posts.

 Did you know that the longer content tends to rank higher in Google’s search results?